johnamdickson/portfolio-project-1/README.md

 - __Get Started Page__

-- For this page a grid layout was adopted for the 4 photo section and the two three photo sections.
+- For this page a grid layout was adopted for the 4 photo section and both the three photo sections.
 This decision was based on two factors:
   - The added complexity of transitioning a 2 row grid to 4 rows then on to a single column was deemed too difficult and time consuming for floats.
    - An opportunity to practice a different layout property within the bounds of my first project.
  - The responsive styling of the body elements for various screen sizes was tested.
 As per the home page, adjustments were made during the testing process to alter various font sizes to suit the diffrent media screens.